How to Read a Stock Return Map

 Follow the Buy Dates

-To follow the returns for a particular buy date, select its column and examine the returns for each sell date down the column.
+To follow the returns for a particular buy date, select its row and examine the returns for each sell date across the sell columns.

 Follow the Sell Dates

-To follow the returns of a particular sell date, select its row and examine the returns for each buy date across the row.
+To follow the returns of a particular sell date, select its column and examine the returns for each buy date down the buy rows.

 General Patterns Seen on Stock a Returns Map